- Christian Levett and the Mougins Museum of Classical Art

 Project curator François Leclère photographing objects in the McLean Museum in Greenock, July 2011.

-Since 2011, a main focus of our work has been the study and analysis of finds from the early fieldwork in the British Museum itself as well as in the our partner museums in the UK, US, Egypt and elsewhere, collection.
+Since 2011, a main focus of our work has been the study and analysis of finds and archival documents from the early fieldwork in the British Museum itself as well as in partner institutions in the UK, US, Egypt and elsewhere.
+Huge thanks are due to the curators, registrars, archivists and administrators at all of these museums and archives, whose assistance has been vital to the project, as well as to our funders, primarily the Leverhulme Trust (Research Project Grant F/100 052/E), the Leon Levy – Shelby White Program for Archaeological Publications, and Christian Levett and the Mougins Museum of Classical Art.

 Archives: reassessing nineteenth century archaeology